 Subsection 7h.
 Development Committee

-In close collaboration with the President and the Vice President for Institutional Advancement, the Development Committee shall have the responsibility to consider and recommend policies for the fundraising activities of the College, including but not limited to, policies that foster growth in the College’s Endowment, long-term corporate and other donor relationships, and alumni giving.
+In close collaboration with the President and the Vice President for Institutional Advancement, the Development Committee shall have the responsibility to consider and recommend policies for the fundraising activities of the University, including but not limited to, policies that foster growth in the University’s Endowment, long-term corporate and other donor relationships, and alumni giving.

 Subsection 7i.
 Enrollment Committee